rossta/rossta.github.com/source/blog/2018-01-28-finding-four-in-a-row-ftw.html.md

 published: true
 summary: A win algorithm for Vue.js Connect Four
 description: In this post for the Building Connect Four with Vue.js and Phoenix series, we'll implement an algorithm for detecting four-in-a-row with JavaScript and display the results to our Vue.js components.
-pull_image: 'blog/purple-circles.jpg'
+thumbnail: 'blog/purple-circles.jpg'
-pull_image_caption: Background Photo by Peter Clarkson on Unsplash
+thumbnail_caption: Background Photo by Peter Clarkson on Unsplash
 series: 'Connect Four'
 category: Code
 tags: